 2. The Disruptors: TL750 & SL750 Skid Steers

 This is the most exciting development in Kioti’s history.
 They looked at the market leaders (Bobcat, Kubota) and decided to build a machine that matched their specs but included premium features as standard.
+We have the TL750 (Track) and SL750 (Wheeled) loaders in stock.
+Here is the technical edge:- Vertical Lift Geometry: Both models utilize a vertical lift path.
+For contractors loading dump trucks, this is non-negotiable.
+It allows you to dump at maximum height without the bucket drifting back, maximizing reach.

 - Hydraulic Power: With a 74 HP engine, these machines are tuned for high breakout force.
 Whether you are digging into hard-packed clay or running a high-flow brush cutter, the hydraulic system keeps up.